CodingItWrong/adequate-sync-proposal/PROPOSAL.md

 	* `attributes` - for all operations except delete, the values to be provided for the record.
 This version of the proposal doesn't specify whether or not update operations may specify only the changing attributes and omit unchanged ones.

 ### Server
-An Adequate Sync server exposes an HTTP endpoint and optionally a corresponding WebService endpoint.
+An Adequate Sync server exposes an HTTP endpoint and optionally a corresponding WebSocket endpoint.
 Data is communicated in JSON format.
 The following subpaths and HTTP methods are available:

 HTTP
 * `GET /` - retrieve all records in the data set.
   Returns an array of records.
 * `GET /operations?since=` - retrieves all operations that the server has received since the `since` query parameter.
   Operations should be applied in the order they are received in the array.
 	* The reference implementation uses local machine timestamps for the `since` parameter, and this works running the client and server on one machine, but will not work as a final solution.